RodeoYeeHa/behave2unitgen/README.md

     The system must allow the user to delete any of his contacts.
     The user is not allowed to delete contacts of other owners.

 This example shows how difficult it is to describe a relatively simple requirement.
-The following testcase make shure, that e.g. when a Contact with the name 'Severin' exists for multiple owners, the user can only delete his or her own Contacts:
+Let's write a DBUnit-Test for this.
+In this example, there are two contacts with the same names stored for different owners.
+One ower should only be able to delete his or her database entry:

     @RunWith(SpringJUnit4ClassRunner.class)
     @ContextConfiguration(locations = { "classpath:application-context.xml" })